Famed sports painter LeRoy Neiman dead at 91

 | NEW YORK

-NEW YORK LeRoy Neiman, whose distinctive, vibrantly colored paintings of sports figures and athletic events made him as famous as many of the athletes he drew, died on Wednesday at age 91.
+NEW YORK LeRoy Neiman, whose distinctive, vibrantly coloured paintings of sports figures and athletic events made him as famous as many of the athletes he drew, died on Wednesday at age 91.

 Among his subjects were boxing's Muhammad Ali, former New York Jets football star Joe Namath and baseball greats Mickey Mantle and Joe DiMaggio.